 COVID-19 has been declared a pandemic by the World Health Organization, and it may impact your hiring landscape.
 If your agency is in the midst of a hiring crunch, this could be a difficult time to navigate interviewing and meeting new candidates.

 If you determine that final interviews should only be conducted in-person, you can always delay them and have your recruitment team continue to build your candidate pipeline for when you are ready to resume.
-If you determine a delay cannot happen, we recommend that the social distancing protocols from the Washington State Department of Health be followed during an in-person interview (don’t shake hands, sit 6 feet apart, etc.).
+If you determine a delay cannot happen, we recommend that the continued social distancing protocols from the Washington State Department of Health be followed during an in-person interview (don’t shake hands, sit 6 feet apart, etc.).
 Check the DOH recommendations frequently as guidance could change.
 Careful consideration should be made to those who are at higher risk of getting sick from COVID-19 (listed in CDC guidelines).

 Regardless of the avenue your agency takes, the key is to remain transparent and communicate to all parties involved.
 In the current environment, transparency and communication are really important; not just to employees but also to prospective candidates.

 To help ensure the health and safety of your team members and job candidates, we continue to offer the following guidance regarding your agency hiring process:

 - As an alternative to in-person interviews, please consider offering an online option to candidates.
 Talk to your IT support about options for video conferencing software.
 For candidates who do not have access to a computer with a camera, consider using a conference phone line to conduct the interview by phone.

 - Offer flexibility if candidates need to reschedule.
 With school and childcare closures and individual family care needs, there is a high likelihood some candidates will be unable to participate in an interview, virtual or in-person.
 During this time, hiring managers may need to accommodate candidate schedules so as not to prohibit any applicant from consideration due to circumstances beyond their control.